-My main disagreement with KMM, however, concerns the interpretation of the parameter φ representing the agent's uncertainty attitudes to chances.
-KMM take vN-M expected utility to be an appropriate measure of the desirability of chances (more generally, of lotteries) and φ as a transformation induced by the kind of epistemic attitude that Ellsberg postulated: a dislike of lack of information that distorts the subjective probabilistic weighting of outcomes.
-I view $\phi(\mathbb{E}i(\cdot))$ itself as the correct measure of the desirability of the lotteries, with φ a pragmatic attitude to uncertainty about chances that is encoded in the concavity of the utility function for chances.
+My main disagreement with KMM, however, concerns the interpretation of the parameter $\varphi$ representing the agent's uncertainty attitudes to chances.
+KMM take vN-M expected utility to be an appropriate measure of the desirability of chances (more generally, of lotteries) and $\varphi$ as a transformation induced by the kind of epistemic attitude that Ellsberg postulated: a dislike of lack of information that distorts the subjective probabilistic weighting of outcomes.
+I view $\varphi(\mathbb{E}i(\cdot))$ itself as the correct measure of the desirability of the lotteries, with $\phi$ a pragmatic attitude to uncertainty about chances that is encoded in the concavity of the utility function for chances.
 So interpreted, the smooth ambiguity model provides an explanation for ambiguity aversion that is perfectly consistent with Bayesian norms of rationality.

 The upshot is that there is more than one model of ambiguity aversion on the table.
 I don't think we are in a position to definitively settle the question of which model is the most adequate descriptively and normatively, but I do think its clear that MMEU is not it.
-Although it explains the ambiguity averse pair of preferences $L_4 \succ L_3$ and $L_1 \succ L_2$ in the Ellsberg set-up (Table 13.2), it also implies that agent's facing this decision problem will be indifferent between L_3 and L_1 .
-Since L_3 weakly dominates L_1 , this implication is both descriptively implausible and normatively unsatisfactory.
-The α -MEU rule does not have this implication but, like all rules that only take into account the maximum and minimum expected utilities of each action, does not discriminate between actions with quite different intermediate possibilities.
-We can illustrate this using the Ellsberg set-up once again, but dropping the assumption that the proportion of red balls is given, so that the situation is one of complete ignorance about the chances of drawing a ball of any particular colour.
-In this case L_2 and L_4 have the same maximum and minimum expected utilities (respectively the utility of \$0 and of \$100) and so must be regarded indifferently under the α -MEU rule.
-However L_4 weakly dominates L_2 and I doubt anyone would choose L_2 in these circumstances.
+Although it explains the ambiguity averse pair of preferences $L_4 \succ L_3$ and $L_1 \succ L_2$ in the Ellsberg set-up (Table 13.2), it also implies that agent's facing this decision problem will be indifferent between $L_3$ and $L_1$ .
+Since $L_3$ weakly dominates $L_1$ , this implication is both descriptively implausible and normatively unsatisfactory.
+The $\alpha$ -MEU rule does not have this implication but, like all rules that only take into account the maximum and minimum expected utilities of each action, does not discriminate between actions with quite different intermediate possibilities.
+We can illustrate this using the Ellsberg set-up once again, but dropping the assumption that the proportion of red balls is given, so that the situation is one on complete ignorance about the chances of drawing a ball of any particular colour.
+In this case $L_2$ and $L_4$ have the same maximum and minimum expected utilities (respectively the utility of \$0 and of \$100) and so must be regarded indifferently under the $\alpha$ -MEU rule.
+However $L_4$ weakly dominates $L_2$ and I doubt anyone would choose $L_2$ in these circumstances.
 Nor should they.